On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Experiment Results

 \subsection{Perturbation-based Attack}

-To assess our proposed attack framework, we examine the four main VCAs against the CEMs across the three main datasets.
+To assess our proposed attack framework, we examine the four main VCAs against all of the CEMs across the three main datasets.
 For each dataset we randomly select 200 examples and test attacks against both correctly and incorrectly answered ones with the average performance across the examples.
-The results with user queries as the target are outlined in Table \ref{table:question_attacks}.
+The results with user queries as the target are outlined in \mbox{Table~\ref{table:question_attacks}}.
 We can see that the attacks are effective at reducing confidence on adversarial examples, yielding greater decreases in confidence scores compared to confidence-agnostic attacks.
 Nevertheless, the CEMs are largely resistant to drops in confidence of more than 50\%, and the range of examples that experience a drop ranges from less than 5\% up to 85\%.
 When the attacks are effective, they lead to average confidence drops of 20\%, which can have a great effect on human perception of veracity (consider a confidence of 90\% versus 70\%).
 The MS CEM, with far lower average confidence levels, is significantly more susceptible to the attacks in terms of confidence reduction, and in general the scenarios with lower average confidence are more susceptible, revealing that the greatest risk is for less confident approaches.
 A high percentage of the attack methods lead to answer changes, often flipping 50\% up to 100\% of answers, showing our framework leads to success in terms of the traditional adversarial objective.

-In Table \ref{table:small_sys_prompts_and_demonstrations} we present the averaged results across all datasets and models when using system prompts and demonstrations as attack vectors, focusing on the most robust CEMs in the \textit{Base} and \textit{CoT} methods (For full results, refer to Table~\ref{table:sys_prompts_and_demonstrations} in Appendix~\ref{apppendix:sysPromptDemoAttack}).
-System prompts and demonstrations are more vulnerable to attack, with system prompt attacks being more effective at reducing confidence of the two, while demonstration-based attacks lead to higher rates of answer changes.
+In Figure \ref{table:small_sys_prompts_and_demonstrations} we present the averaged results across all datasets and models when using system prompts and demonstrations as attack vectors, focusing on the most robust CEMs in the \textit{Base} and \textit{CoT} methods (for full results, refer to Table~\ref{table:sys_prompts_and_demonstrations} in Appendix~\ref{apppendix:sysPromptDemoAttack}).
+System prompts and demonstrations are often more vulnerable to VCAs compared to queries, with the former being more effective at reducing confidence of the two, while demonstration-based attacks lead to higher rates of answer changes.